Skip to content

 format!("{:?}", Example.method_with_self()),

-"ExampleMethodWithSelfBuilder { self: Example }"
+"ExampleMethodWithSelfBuilder { self_receiver: Example }"

 )